zuri-training/Proj-T_C_Gen-Team-74/README.md

 4. Ability to embed generated document into a user's website  (For authenticated users)
 5. Ability to share generated documents via custom generated link  (For authenticated users)
 6. Ability to view all generated documents  (For authenticated users)
+7. Ability to delete all generated documents  (For authenticated users)

 ## Todo
 - Send emails to users on request after document generation